Feeling lost in the world of coffee? Here's an uncomplicated explanation of everything

 (Image credit: GettyImages)

 It's really easy to slip into overcomplicating your favorite things and there's nothing wrong with getting technical about coffee.
 Coffee can become a hobby, expanding into designing a home coffee bar and hosting coffee mornings.
 However, in many cases, things go too far and can become intimidating for an enthusiastic beginner.
-Ashley and Alex are two of many coffee experts who have spotted that the coffee scene needs to be more welcoming and forgiving to easy, simple methods.
+Ashley and Alex are two of many coffee experts who have spotted that the coffee scene needs to be more welcoming and forgiving of easy, simple methods.

 Laura Honey